nsengupta5/Flight-Analyzer/README.md

 2. Create the Conda environment: `conda env create -f environment.yml -n inflight`
 3. Navigate to the frontend directory: `cd frontend`
 4. Install the frontend dependencies: `npm install`
+5. Navigate to the scripts directory in the backend folder: `cd backend/scripts`
+6. Run the script to convert the CSV data to parquet files: `python convert.py`

 ## Running the Application
 1. Activate the Conda environment: `conda activate inflight`